BigCommerce vs WooCommerce is a battle of two heavyweight ecommerce platforms.

-This round is another convincing win for BigCommerce.
+This round is a confident victory for BigCommerce.
 Unless you already have your own WordPress website – and know your way around code – it’ll take you much longer to get set up on WooCommerce.
 BigCommerce is more of an out-of-the-box, ready to use solution.

 Features is where BigCommerce comes into its own.
 There are tons of vital, in-built features that you will find yourself using time and time again.
 A few key ones include:

 - SSL Security – makes your online store secure by protecting payments, giving you a little padlock symbol next to your URL so customers are aware when checking out.

 - Multi-Channel Integration – lets you sell from your website directly on marketplaces like Amazon and social media like Facebook.

 - Abandoned Cart Recovery – sends your customers automatic email reminders when they leave items in their cart without checking out.

 - Analytical Tracking and Reporting Tools – monitor your site’s performance through sessions, sales, email campaigns and much more.

 - Create Promotional Codes and Discounts – let you advertise sales and deals on products by supplying customers with a code to use at the checkout.